 Our greenhouses are filled with an even larger selection of African violets and gesneriads, plus many other exotic houseplants and orchids too numerous to list.
 Our personal orchid collection is on exhibit year-round.
 Cameras are always welcome!
 If you are traveling near our area (Dolgeville, New York), please come see us.

 We are currently in our Spring/Summer shipping season.
 Winter shipping usually goes in effect around November 15th, depending on the weather conditions.
 If the weather is unusually warm, we can extend summer shipping rates a bit longer, especially in the warmer southern states.
 If the weather is unusally cold, winter rates may take effect earlier than November 15th.

 Martha Stewart Show

 Paul Sorano appeared in a segment on the Martha Stewart Show on Tuesday, February 7, 2012, representing Lyndon Lyon Greenhouses.
 They discussed the various types of African violets, how to repot a plant with a neck, and how to propagate from leaves.
-You can see a YouTube video of the segment.
+Watch a YouTube video of the segment.